Rigid Indecomposable Modules in Grassmannian Cluster Categories: Rank 2 rigid indecomposable modules in

 Observe that the elements of $I_1\cap I_2$ and the elements of $I_1^c\cap I_2^c$ are fixed under an $a$-shift for any $a\in [n]$.
 So for elements in $I_1\cap I_2$, the $a$-shift does not do anything whereas the elements in only one of the $k$-subsets might get moved to the other.

-\begin{example} Let $P=I_1\mid I_2$ with $I_1=\{4,5,8,10,12,14,16\}$ and $I_2=\{1,2,6,7,11,13,15\}$.
+\begin{example} Let $P=I_1\mid I_2$ with $I_1=\{4,5,8,10,13,14,16\}$ and $I_2=\{1,2,6,7,11,13,15\}$.
 The collapse of $I_1\mid I_2$ is $\{3,4,7,8,10,12\}\mid\{1,2,5,6,9,11\}$, see Figure~\ref{fig:collapsed}.
 The $2$-shift $I_1\mid I_2$ is the profile $\{2,6,7,11,13,14,16\}\mid \{1,4,5,8,10,13,15\}$ it is shown in Figure~\ref{fig:2-shift}. \end{example}

-The following is immediate from the definition of $a$-shifts. \begin{lemma} Let $P$ be a profile in $\mathcal P_{k,n}$ and let $P'$ be an $a$-shift of $P$.
+The following is immediate from the definition of $a$-shifts. \begin{lemma} Let $P$ be a rank $2$ profile in $\mathcal P_{k,n}$ and let $P'$ be an $a$-shift of $P$.
 Then ${\rm con}(P')={\rm con}(P)$.
 In particular, the root of $P$ is the same as the root of $P'$.
-If $P$ is of rank $2$ and if the $k$-subsets are $r$-interlacing, then the $k$-subsets of $P'$ are also $r$-interlacing. \end{lemma}
+Furthermore, if the $k$-subsets of $P$ are $r$-interlacing, then the $k$-subsets of $P'$ are also $r$-interlacing. \end{lemma}

 Recall that we always assume $k\le n/2$.

 \begin{lemma} Let $M$ be indecomposable of rank $2$ module in ${\rm CM}(B_{k,n})$ and assume that $M$ has a filtration $L_I\mid L_J$.
 Then the rims of $L_I$ and $L_J$ form at least three quasi-boxes.
 Furthermore, $q(M) \in \{2,0,-2,\ldots, 8-2k\}$ and $\varphi(M)$ is a root of $J_{k,n}$. \end{lemma}